OlegGorj/AppManagerUI/README.md

-## Simple UA application using Python frameworks.
+## Simple UI application using Python frameworks.

 1) Run in container using Server: